1. Overview

 lab1

-When Screen2 is loaded, you can access following widget by widget name.
+When Screen2 is loaded, you can access the following widgets by their names:

 -